- Child Welfare

 Residents are also given the opportunity to attend tutoring.
 The teachers generally choose residents to attend who are in need of more individual attention than can be provided in the regular classroom setting.
 Students expressing interest in the program may also participate.

-All residents remaining beyond thirty days in either Shelter or Detention receive a dental exam and cleaning.
+All youth in care receive a health screening, vision and hearing exam.
+In addition if a child remains beyond thirty days in either Shelter or Detention they receive a dental exam and cleaning.
 Emergency dental care is provided for those residents in need.

 ARP ESSER Health and Safety Plan for the Montgomery County Youth Center